Results of Fractional Rough Burgers equation in $H^s$ space and its application: Result in the range of

-where $B_{s,t}(u,u):=\frac{1}{2}\int_s^tP(t-s)D(u^2)\mathrm{d}s$.
-Use the similar argument for proving well-posedness, we can easily get the continuous. \end{remark} To obtain the global result, we need more information of energy.
-Let us recall a classical energy estimate for general heat equation in \cite{bahouriFourierAnalysisNonlinear2011} in nonhomogeneous case and a energy control for Burgers equation. \begin{lemma} Let $\gamma\in(1,2]$.
+where $B_{s,t}(u,u):=\int_s^tP(t-s)D(u^2)\mathrm{d}s$, Using the similar argument for proving well-posedness, we can easily get the continuous. \end{remark} To obtain a global solution, further energy estimates are required.
+A classical energy estimate for the heat equation (see \cite{bahouriFourierAnalysisNonlinear2011}) is applied to derive the corresponding estimate for the rough Burgers equation. \begin{lemma} Let $\gamma\in(1,2]$.
 Let $v$ be the solution in $\ml C([0,T];\ml S'(\mathbb{T}^d))$ of the Cauchy problem

 with $f\in L^2([0,T]; \dot H^{s-1})$ and $v_0\in \dot H^s(\mathbb{T}^d)$.
 Then,

 Moreover we have the following estimates: